ChrstphrHll/npc_gen/students/Gina Grandius.md

 # Gina Grandius
 ---
 ### Description
-- Tiefling Monk from Beleriand
+- Tiefling Monk from Aldercrown Empire
 - 3rd year Exploration student in Alderden
-- short straight auburn hair that's well kept, Violet Red eyes, and Yellow skin
+- long straight brunette hair that's wild, Violet Red eyes, and Yellow skin
 - Is Absentminded and Libidinous, and has Endurance as their ideal

 ### Organizations